JuliaAI/MLJIteration.jl/README.md

 manual](https://alan-turing-institute.github.io/MLJ.jl/dev/).

 ---
-# Controling Iterative Models
+# Controlling Iterative Models

 Iterative supervised machine learning models are usually trained until an out-of-sample estimate of the performance satisfies some stopping criterion, such as `k` consecutive deteriorations of the performance (see [`Patience`](@ref) below).
-A more sophisticated kind of control might dynamically mutate parameters, such as a learning rate, in response to the behaviour of these estimates.
+A more sophisticated kind of control might dynamically mutate parameters, such as a learning rate, in response to the behavior of these estimates.
 Some iterative model implementations enable some form of automated control, with the method and options for doing so varying from model to model.
 But sometimes it is up to the user to arrange control, which in the crudest case